How about a stellar savory Thanksgiving stuffing recipe?

 - Preheat oven to 325°F (163°C).

 - Spread bread cubes evenly on a large cookie sheet.
-Toast until until the bread cubes have browned gently, about 20 minutes, using a spatula to flip the cubes halfway through.
+Toast until until the bread cubes have browned browned but not burned, about 20 minutes.
+Use a spatula to flip the cubes halfway through.
 Remove from oven and set aside to cool.
 Raise oven heat to 375°F (190°C).

 - Heat a large skillet over medium flame.
 Add pecans and toast for 4 minutes, agitating every 30 seconds to allow for even toasting and to prevent burning.
 Pecans are done when they have turned a darker shade of brown.
+(Watch out — they can burn when you're not paying attention!)
 Remove from heat and set aside.

 - Over medium heat, warm 3 tablespoons olive oil in a large skillet.
-Add onions and saute until they are translucent and slightly brown, about 5 minutes.
-Add garlic, ginger, sage and rosemary, stirring constantly for 30 seconds, then add celery, sauteing for another 2 minutes.
+Add onions and saute until they have a nice brown color, about 15 minutes.

 - Add salt, pepper and bread cubes and mix well.
 Drizzle in stock and remaining olive oil, mixing gently until bread cubes are coated.
 Remove from heat and allow to soak for 5 minutes, mixing every few minutes to allow for even absorption.